thunlp/OpenNE/README.md

 # LibNRL

 This  repository provide a NRL(network representation learning) framework.
-It contains implementation of "node2vec"  ,"LINE" and "GCN".
+It contains implementation of "node2vec", "LINE", "GraRep" and "GCN".

 The NRL algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.